-All students are encouraged to take this course as to gain workplace experience.
+All students are encouraged to take this course as to gain workplace experience and to undertand the importance of comunication skills in workplace.
 Students will be placed at a selected medical education office/centre/department/unit.
 In rotations, a student will be attached to an academic and/or administrative officer to observe the routine and specific tasks.
-Students are required to identify the tasks performed by medical educationists in the workplace and have opportunities to reproduce these tasks whenever applicable.
-Examples (but not limited to) include curriculum review meetings, blueprinting an assessment, analysing and reporting evaluation of teaching and learning sessions.
+Students are required to identify the tasks performed by medical and health professions educators in the workplace and have opportunities to reproduce these tasks whenever applicable.
+Examples (but not limited to) include curriculum review meetings, blueprinting an assessment, analysing and reporting evaluation of teaching and learning sessions including usage of technology in teaching and learning.
 Students will document their observations and reflections (i.e., tasks performed, lessons learned and future plans) for their continuing professional development.